 When the police don't respond to an accident, you must complete and submit a Driver Report of Accident within 10 days of an accident.
 Even if another driver offers to pay for damages and asks you not to report an accident, you are still required to file the report in any of the situations outlined above.
 Failing to file could result in your driving privileges being suspended.

 Taking good notes at the scene will help you when it comes time to file your accident report.
 Before you get started on the report, you'll need to gather the following information:

 Your report must include detailed and current information regarding your insurance coverage.
 If you did not have liability insurance when the accident occurred and you are not able to pay for damages caused by the crash, your driving privileges will be suspended.
 Similarly, if you don't report an accident to the Wisconsin DOT, you may have your license suspended.

 Getting your life back on track after an accident is stressful.
 If anyone was injured in the accident or there was substantial property damage, the road to recovery can be even more complicated.
-When you've been involved in a serious accident, an experienced attorney can help guide you through the claim process.
-Receive a free claim review from a local attorney to understand how the law that applies to your claim.
+If you've been involved in a serious accident, contact an experienced car accident attorney who can help guide you through the reporting and claim process.

 Contact a qualified attorney.